BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 ## Now That I Get It

-I can finally start to understand my existing scripts, which is one of the things that kept me from considering the switch to Kotlin for `build.gradle` scripts.
+I can finally start to understand my existing scripts, which is one of the things that kept me from considering the switch to Kotlin for Gradle scripts.
 But now that I have the big picture it's clear that I can do it and that I want to.
-In particular, IntelliJ IDEA support for Groovy can't always infer types, which is necessary so the IDE can look up the possible properties and methods for an object.
-This alone would make it worth moving to Kotlin.
+In particular, IntelliJ IDEA support for Groovy can't always infer types, which is necessary for the IDE to look up available properties and methods for an object.
+This alone makes it worth moving to Kotlin (which, like Groovy, is another language).
+I think it will certainly make it appealing to Kotlin programmers using Gradle for builds.

 If you've been struggling to create a mental model for Gradle, I hope this post has provided some insights.